Heat Pumps in the UK: Are They Really Worth the Investment?

 How long do heat pumps typically last?

-Additionally, advancements in technology may lead to even longer-lasting systems in the future, making them a worthwhile investment for homeowners.
+Additionally, advancements in technology may lead to even longer-lasting systems, making them a worthwhile investment for homeowners.

 Can heat pumps be used for both heating and cooling?